Decorative Arts

 Arts Department

 Webb’s Decorative Arts Department offers excellent knowledge and curation of a range of fascinating objects.
-Our online and live auctions comprise of decorative arts covering a wide array of periods and styles from early-European antiques to pieces of mid-20th century modernist design, furniture and furnishings.
+Our online and live auctions present decorative arts covering a wide array of periods and styles from rare and designer furniture and home accents, applied arts, indigenous art and material culture, select single owner collections, and more.

 Material Culture